 However, what happens when there are only days to prepare?
 McCree’s Chairman of the Board, Richard McCree, Sr., says, “Preparing for a hurricane is mostly common sense; it’s like putting on a seat belt, but most people are busy and don’t think about it until it’s a necessity.”

 Conduct a common-sense self inspection of your property about once a month or before a storm by walking around the building.
 Create a “punch list” of repairs.
 Depending on the timing of a possible storm, repairs may not be as thorough, but something is better than nothing.

-Here are five things you should do right now or when you’ve only days to get ready when your business is in the path of the storm.
+Here are five things you should do right now or when your business is in the path of the storm.